Rupert Goold

 Rupert Goold CBE (born 18 February 1972) is an English director who works primarily in theatre.
 He is the artistic director of the Almeida Theatre, and was the artistic director of Headlong Theatre Company (2005–2013).
+Since 2010, Goold has been an associate director at the Royal Shakespeare Company.
+He was appointed Commander of the Order of the British Empire (CBE) in the 2017 for services to drama.

+Goold is known for his extensive work in theatre.
+For his work in the West End he won two Laurence Olivier Awards for Best Director for Macbeth (2008) and Enron (2010).
+He was Olivier-nominated for King Charles III (2015), Ink (2018), and Dear England (2024).
+He received Tony Award for Best Direction of a Play nominations for King Charles III (2016) and Ink (2019).
+He made his directorial film debut with True Story (2015).

+Life and career

-Early years
+Early years and education

 Goold was born in Highgate, England, a suburb of north London.
 His father was a management consultant, and his mother was an author of children's books.
-He attended the independent University College School, graduated from Trinity College, Cambridge in 1994 with a First in English literature and studied performance studies at New York University on a Fulbright Scholarship.
+He attended the independent University College School, graduated from Trinity College, Cambridge, in 1994 with a First in English literature and studied performance studies at New York University on a Fulbright Scholarship.
 He was trainee director at Donmar Warehouse for the 1995 season, and assisted on productions including 'Art' and Speed-the-Plow in the West End.